visdesignlab/aqandu-research/README.md

 ## Project information

-CPS: Synergy: A Layered Framework of Sensors, Models, Land-Use Information and Citizens for Understanding Air Quality in Urban Environments"
+NSF: CPS: Synergy: A Layered Framework of Sensors, Models, Land-Use Information and Citizens for Understanding Air Quality in Urban Environments"

-Award 1646408
+NSF Award 1646408

 ## Synopsis